Rugby World Cup Betting Sites in Australia

 What is the best Rugby World Cup betting site in Australia?

-Rugby World Cup is widely popular among Aussie punters, so every bookmaker around here is offering the full range of odds and betting markets on this event.
-If you’re not sure where to bet, check out our list of top 5 Rugby World Cup betting sites.
-All of them are licensed and 100% safe, so you can bet without worries.
+Rugby World Cup is popular among Aussie punters, so every bookmaker around here is offering the full range of odds and betting markets on this event.
+If you’re not sure where to bet, check out our list of the best Rugby World Cup betting sites.
+All of them are licensed and regulated in Australia.
+We think Unibet and bet365 are two top options.

-How does Rugby World Cup handicap betting works?
+How does Rugby World Cup handicap betting work?